amine-amazou/NS.JS/README.md

 _isOnline(callback, onload = false, onloadcallback = null)_

 Purpose: Registers a callback to be executed when the network state changes to online.

 Parameters:
-callback: Function to execute when the network becomes online.
+callback: Function to execute when the network becomes online. <br>
-onload: If true, executes onloadcallback immediately if the page is online on load.
+onload: If true, executes onloadcallback immediately if the page is online on load. <br>
-onloadcallback: Function to execute if the page is online when it loads.
+onloadcallback: Function to execute if the page is online when it loads. <br>

 ```javascript
 isOnline(() => console.log('Online!'), true, () => console.log('Loaded and online!'));